Fees and Payments

 Note: This exemption list may be amended in future trimesters.

-The 2024 Student Services and Administration fee for ACAP is up to $326 for full-time students.
-The fee will be charged per trimester (or per intake for the GDLP) at:
+The maximum 2024 SSAF for ACAP is set at $326 for full-time students.
+The fee is charged per trimester at:

-Liability for the SSAF is based on enrolled study load as at each census date.
+Liability for the SSAF is based on enrolled study load at each trimester’s census date.

-The SSAF will be a compulsory charge for all students enrolled in a higher education course.
+The SSAF is a compulsory charge for all students enrolled at ACAP.

 The maximum annual SSAF that can be charged is determined by the Commonwealth Government.
-This is currently up to $326 for a full-time student.
-Students studying on a part time basis cannot be charged more than 75% of the maximum amount that the students studying on a full-time basis are charged.
+In 2025 this will be up to $365 for a full-time student.
+Students studying on a part-time basis cannot be charged more than 75% of the maximum amount that the students studying on a full-time basis are charged.
 The fee may be indexed annually.

 The SSAF can be paid via up front or by deferring the fee.